justinmahar/react-sub-unsub/README.md

 cleanup();
 ```

 ## Example

-Since it is a common use case, below is a full example of adding/removing listeners in React using the `Subs` class.
+Since it's a common use case, below is a full example of adding/removing listeners in React using the `Subs` class.

-In this example, we will subscribe to an event emitter, a DOM event, and a custom listener interface.
+In this example, we will subscribe to an event emitter, a DOM event, and a custom listener interface, as well as some
+timers.

+At the end we will return a cleanup function that unsubscribes all listeners and timers using `createCleanup()`.

 ```jsx
 import React from 'react';